Ram Chander Jangra

-Ram Chander Jangra (born c.
-1950) is an Indian politician and a member of the Bharatiya Janata Party (BJP).
+Ram Chander Jangra (born 8 May 1950) is an Indian politician and a member of the Bharatiya Janata Party (BJP).
 He was elected to the Rajya Sabha (the upper house of Indian Parliament) from Haryana in March 2020.

 Early life and background

 Ram Chander Jangra was born around 1950 in Meham village, Rohtak district, Haryana.
-Limited information is available about his early life, education, or family background.
+(Limited information is available about his early life, education, or family background.)

 Political career

 Jangra began his political career with the Haryana Vikas Party, led by former Chief Minister of Haryana Bansi Lal.
 After the collapse of the Haryana Vikas Party government in 1996, he joined the Bharatiya Janata Party.
 In the 2014 Haryana Legislative Election, he contested from the Gohana constituency, securing 24.23% of the votes but finishing third.

 In March 2020, Jangra was elected unopposed to the Rajya Sabha from Haryana, representing the BJP.
 He is considered a close associate of former Haryana Chief Minister and Union Power Minister Manohar Lal Khattar.